My Banner

 Alphonse Léon Berger was also chosen to build the two machines for France's newly appointed National Executioner in 1870.
 The primary feature distinguishing the 1868 model from the new design that Berger created in the 1870-1871 period is the location

 of the mechanism.
 In the 1868 version the mechanism was mounted on the front of the chapiteau which required the locking spike to overhang the upper half of the mouton.
 The mechanism itself worked flawlessly but its location was a problem.
 The open lunette was directly in the path of the metal spike protruding from the mouton.
-The spike would collide with the lunette as the blade fell if the lunette was left open.
+The spike would collide with the lunette as the blade fell if the lunette was left open (and this did occur several times during actual executions).
 The flawed design was corrected in Berger's newer machines by relocating the mechanism to the back side of the chapiteau.
 The picture above shows the original 1868 Berger machine identified by the distinctive notched top lunette (where the spike would otherwise hit the lunette), the indented cross brace (to let the spike through) and the front mounted mechanism.
 Other noticeable differences from the 1870-1871 model include the oversized lunette hole, the lunette release mechanism located much higher on the left post, the round headed bolts holding down the chapiteau, the rectangular bascule board without the familiar semi-circular cut-out, and the box-like shield around the zinc tub.
 Less noticeable is the fact that the posts are about half a meter taller than on the later version of the machine.
 The model 1868 machine remained in use in Algeria until 1959 and was the only guillotine used in Tunisia, Algeria and Morocco from 1870 to 1957.

 The two first improved Berger machines under construction in 1871 were seized in the rue Folie-Mericourt workshop by the "Communards" during the bloody uprising in Paris.
 They were "sentenced" to be destroyed then burned in a big public ceremony dedicated to the "New Freedom".
 The guillotine, symbol of equality and of the overthrow of the nobility during the Revolution of 1789, had become a symbol of government oppression just 82 years later.
 Two replacement machines were completed after the fall of the Commune and entered service in the fall of 1871.

 Many people have been credited by the press for the design of the new guillotine including Heidenreich, Roch, Anatole Deibler, and Leopold Desfourneaux.
 Some of these may have contributed minor alterations or supervised construction of some of the later built machines.
-However, there is little doubt that Léon Berger is the author of the original design.
-This is confirmed by hand-written notes left by his grandson, André Berger, who was the Algerian executioner from 1944 to 1956.

 LA VEUVE DE SAINT-PIERRE 1889

-VARIOUS EXECUTIONS - 1891 TO 1914
+VARIOUS EXECUTIONS - 1891 TO 1937

 This poorly framed picture was taken at the execution of François Onésime Baillet, in Douai, on the 28th of August 1891.
 I have included the picture, despite the fact that most of the machine and the head-executioner were cut off because it still is a great picture.
 The dynamic of the execution is clearly seen in the blurred outline of the assistant, wearing a top hat, and holding the condemned by the ankles as the bascule is tilted and rolled forward.
 On the side the gaping basket sits ready to swallow up the decapitated body.
 The blade is just a mere second or two away from falling as seen by the outstretched necks of the spectators, trying to catch a glimpse of the gory spectacle.
 The scene is just amazing in its' portrayal of human indignity.
 Its' exceptional sharpness lets us see the excitement in the faces of the people, adding to the sheer horror of the spectacle.
 In case you start feeling bad for the performer, Mr. Baillet, it may comfort you to know that he assassinated six people to get here...